mies-co/blog/src/posts/js-massive-code-reuse.md

 ## Motivation

 How do we usually keep motivated as developers?
 We try new things (aka. the cool new JS gadget)!
 I believe there are better ways to stay motivated.
-But more importantly, there are simple ways to save time and stay motivated using the same libraries/frameworks for years (it works for me at least).
+But more importantly, there are simple ways to save time and stay motivated using the same libraries/frameworks for years.

 In my opinon, libraries/frameworks are just tools to get the job done.
 Changing these tools too often is like nailing jello to a tree.
 You better keep them forever and sharpen them up!
 Here is the workflow that works for me, I hope it works for you too.